OleBialas/freefield/docs/index.rst

 ------------

 First of all, you need to have Python (version >= 3.6) installed.
-If you don't have it yet, I recommend taking a look at the installation guide for the [Anaconda](https://docs.anaconda.com/anaconda/install/ "Install Anaconda")) distribution.
+If you don't have it yet, I recommend taking a look at the installation guide for the `Anaconda distribution <https://docs.anaconda.com/anaconda/install/>`_ .

 Now you can install this package from github by typing: